Sudan Defence Force: Composition

-"Before the establishment of the SDF, under the early Condominium, troops in the Sudan had been part of the Egyptian Army, which then basically consisted of eight Egyptian (that is, serving in Egypt) and seven Sudanese (serving in the Sudan) battalions.; the later was officered by both British and Egyptians, the soldiers being Egyptian fellaheen and Sudanese."
+"Before the establishment of the SDF, under the early Condominium, troops in the Sudan had been part of the Egyptian Army, which then consisted of eight Egyptian (that is, serving in Egypt) and seven Sudanese (serving in the Sudan) battalions, the latter was officered by both British and Egyptians, the soldiers being Egyptian fellaheen and Sudanese."

 In peacetime, the SDF comprised approximately 4,500 regular Sudanese soldiers.
-During the Second World War, the SDF expanded greatly to counter the threat from the four neighbouring Italian territories: to the north-west, Libya, to the east Eritrea, Italian Somalia; and the recently (1936) occupied Abyssinia (Ethiopia).
+During the Second World War, the SDF expanded greatly to counter the threat from the four neighbouring Italian territories, to the north-west, Libya, to the east Eritrea, Italian Somalia and the recently (1936) occupied Abyssinia (Ethiopia).
 To accommodate the extra numbers, a new war-service battalion was formed, the Sudanese Frontier Force.
 In wartime, the SDF grew to as many as 20,000 men.

-There were also two regiments of irregular special forces linked with the SDF during World War II:
+There were also two units of improvised special forces to which the SDF contributed personnel during World War II: